projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    * - cr0_always_on_mask
      - fixed0 & (~(CR0_PE | CR0_PG))
-     - where fixed0 is gotten from MSR_IA32_VMX_CR0_FIXED0, means these bits are fixed to be 1 under VMX operation
+     - fixed0 comes from MSR_IA32_VMX_CR0_FIXED0, these bits
+       are fixed to be 1 under VMX operation.

    * - cr0_always_off_mask
      - ~fixed1
-     - where ~fixed1 is gotten from MSR_IA32_VMX_CR0_FIXED1, means these bits are fixed to be 0 under VMX operation
+     - ~fixed1 comes from MSR_IA32_VMX_CR0_FIXED1, these bits
+       are fixed to be 0 under VMX operation.

    * - CR0_TRAP_MASK
      - CR0_PE | CR0_PG | CR0_WP | CR0_CD | CR0_NW
-     - ACRN will also trap PE, PG, WP, CD, and  NW bits
+     - ACRN will also trap PE, PG, WP, CD, and  NW bits.

    * - cr0_host_mask
      - ~(fixed0 ^ fixed1) | CR0_TRAP_MASK
-     - ACRN will finally trap bits under VMX root mode control plus additionally added bits
+     - ACRN will finally trap bits under VMX root mode control plus additionally added bits.

 For ``mov to cr0`` emulation, ACRN will handle a paging mode change based on PG bit change, and a cache mode change based on CD and NW bits changes.
-ACRN also takes care of  illegal writing from guest to invalid CR0 bits (for example, set PG while CR4.PAE = 0 and IA32_EFER.LME = 1), which will finally inject a #GP to guest.
+ACRN also takes care of  illegal writing from a guest to invalid CR0 bits (for example, set PG while CR4.PAE = 0 and IA32_EFER.LME = 1), which will finally inject a #GP to the guest.
 Finally, *VMX_CR0_READ_SHADOW* will be updated for guest reading of host controlled bits, and *VMX_GUEST_CR0* will be updated for real vmx cr0 setting.